brownplt/iticse-in-flow-2014/in-flow-assignments/clear/asgn-1.md

 ## Expert Review

-At each intermediate stage, will there also be review by experts (and who are they)?

-Recall that at each stage, there are two kinds of work: a student's submission, and the reviews of that submission by peers.
-Either or both could be considered for review.
-What rubric would you use for the expert review (if any)?

 Expert review of the proposal submission by the course lecturer/instructor is conducted by draft submission, reading and critique by the lecturer with feedback delivered through a face to face interview against the elements of an indicative process flow diagram (summarised in the list below).